Error Handling and Logging

 See the ExceptionTestCaseController in the Sample.WebApi project for working examples:

-// Throw generic exception (fallback returns 500 with ProblemDetails)
+// Throw a generic exception (fallback returns 500 with ProblemDetails)

 [HttpGet("send-by-throwing-exception")]